 Go-Live

-- Live and operational ERP system
+• Live ERP system operational

-- Legacy systems decommissioned
+• Legacy systems decommissioned

-- Initial post-go-live issues documented and resolved
+• Initial post-go-live issues resolved

 Phase 6: Post-Implementation Support & Optimization

-- Stable and fully supported ERP system
+• Stable and supported ERP environment

 Best Practices for Successful ERP Implementation